groundxai/groundx-sdks/sdks/python/README.md

 ##### id: Union[`int`, `str`]<a id="id-unionint-str"></a>

-The bucketId, projectId, or documentId to be searched.
+The bucketId, groupId, projectId, or documentId to be searched.
 The document or documents within the specified container will be compared to the query, and relevant information will be extracted.

 ##### relevance: `Union[int, float]`<a id="relevance-unionint-float"></a>